Reba McEntire: Early life

 McEntire was born in McAlester, Oklahoma, in 1955 but was raised on a ranch in Chockie, Oklahoma.
-She was the third of four children born to Clark (1927-2014) and Jacqueline McEntire (1926-2020).
-Her grandfather, John Wesley McEntire, was a world-champion steer roper in 1934, while her father held the same title three times (1957, 1958 and 1961).
-Jacqueline McEntire had aspirations of becoming a country singer, but instead became a public school teacher, librarian and secretary.
+She was the third of four children born to Clark (1927–2014) and Jacqueline McEntire (1926–2020).
+Her grandfather, John Wesley McEntire, was a world-champion steer roper in 1934, while her father held the same title three times (1957, 1958, and 1961).
+Jacqueline McEntire had aspirations of becoming a country singer, but instead became a public-school teacher, librarian, and secretary.
 While her mother was tender and loving, her father had trouble showing affection.
-"When we were growing up I used to regret that Daddy never told us that he loved us," she recalled in her autobiography.
-The McEntire family owned a cattle ranch in Chockie.
+"When we were growing up, I used to regret that Daddy never told us that he loved us," she recalled in her autobiography.
+The McEntire family owned a cattle ranch.
 Each family member contributed to running the cattle operation.
 The McEntire children helped with ranch chores before and after school.
 This included castrating bulls and giving them worm medicine.

 The McEntire siblings also developed an interest in singing, which was encouraged by their mother.
 On car trips to their father's rodeo dates, Jacqueline McEntire taught her children to sing in harmony with one another.
-Young Reba then started performing at school, beginning in first grade when she sang "Away in a Manger" at an elementary school Christmas pageant.
+Young Reba then started performing at school, beginning in first grade when she sang "Away in a Manger" at an elementary-school Christmas pageant.
 In fifth grade, she joined the 4-H club and won first place in the Junior Act Division for singing "My Sweet Little Alice Blue Gown".
 She also played basketball and ran track.
 For several summers, she attended a basketball camp.
 She also learned piano and guitar.
 She also developed an interest in the rodeo and trained to become a barrel racer.

-By high school the McEntire siblings had been frequently performing.
-Together, they formed a trio which they called The Singing McEntires.
+By high school, the McEntire siblings had been frequently performing.
+Together, they formed a trio which they called the Singing McEntires.
 In 1971, the trio released a single about their famous grandfather called "The Ballad of John McEntire".
 It was pressed as a single by a local label and was issued in small numbers regionally.
-The trio eventually included a backing band which performed at local functions.
-The group was later named The Kiowa High School Cowboy Band.
+The trio eventually included a backing band, who performed at local functions.
+The group was later named the Kiowa High School Cowboy Band.
 They also had paying gigs at bars at dance halls in nearby Oklahoma City.
 "We were a bunch of kids barely in puberty who didn't get to bed until almost daylight after some of our shows," McEntire remembered.
-The band parted ways once Reba's brother graduated high school.
+The band parted ways once Reba's brother graduated from high school.
 In 1973, McEntire graduated from Kiowa High School.